zzpzaf/customvalidation1/README.md

 -------

-This repo is the clean starting step for creating a Custom Validation in [Spring Boot](https://spring.io/) using the [Hibernate Validator](https://hibernate.org/validator/).
+This repo can be used as a starting step for creating a Custom Validation in [Spring Boot](https://spring.io/) using the [Hibernate Validator](https://hibernate.org/validator/).

 #### Clone this Repo